This post contains affiliate links.

 When do you know you’ve reached the pinnacle of traveling light with kids?
 I now have the answer: when you can safely use a tiny inflatable booster seat for your kid as you gallivant around the world, leaving even the lightest travel car seats in the dust.

 What is this magical tool that you need in your family travel arsenal?
 It’s the Bubblebum inflatable booster seat!
 It’s no exaggeration to say that it’s revolutionized our family’s travels.
 In this Bubblebum review, I’ll share my insights after a year of full-time use: what it is, pro tips to use it most effectively, the best features and potential downsides.
 I’ll even explain where we fall in the great “Bubblebum vs mifold” debate.
+Keep reading for one of the most in-depth Bubblebum booster seat reviews you’ll find on the web.

 What is the Bubblebum booster seat anyway?